AvonleaFisher/Analyzing-NYC-311-Service-Requests/README.md

     * Mapbox Density Heatmaps
     * Correlation Heatmap and Wordcloud
     * Scatterplots
 * [Modeling data and iNterpreting data](https://github.com/AvonleaFisher/Analyzing-NYC-311-Service-Requests/blob/main/Modeling_and_Interpreting.ipynb)—Using the Keras library, preprocessed data for modelling and evaluated the performance of different classification models with various parameter grids.
-Performance was evaluated on both test data from the resampled subset, as well as another random subset that was not resampled.
+Performance was evaluated on 1) test data from the resampled subset and 2) another random subset of the data that was not resampled.

 The <b>Dashboard</b> folder contains the files that were used to create the NYC 311 Heroku app: